 A Scottish chemist most famous for his methods of distilling oil and paraffin wax from coal, he became a long time friend of explorer David Livingstone.

-Entrepenuer specialising in the hotel industry, Bannatyne became a British household name when he took part in TV series Dragon’s Den.
+An entrepreneur specialising in the hotel industry, Bannatyne became a British household name when he took part in the TV series Dragon’s Den.

 Sir William Burrell

-A successful shipping merchant, whose lasting legacy was in donating his artwork collection to Glasgow City, and is now housed in the Burrell collection.
+A successful shipping merchant, whose lasting legacy was sealed when he donated his entire artwork collection to Glasgow City.
+It is now housed in the Burrell Collection.

-A graduate of the University of Glasgow, McGill emmeigrated to Canada, working in the fur trade and eventually founding McGill University in Montreal.
+A graduate of the University of Glasgow, McGill emigrated to Canada, working in the fur trade and eventually founding McGill University in Montreal.

 A former model, this female entrepreneur set out to redesign the most female of garments, the brassiere, eventually patenting the Ultimo Bra.

 The maternal uncle of Donald Duck, Scrooge, named after the Charles Dickens character, is a charitable yet thrifty philanthropist and adventurer.